YunoHost-Apps/firefly-iii_ynh/README.md

 * You can import from [bunq](https://www.bunq.com/).
 * You can import CSV files from practically any bank.
 * Firefly III features an JSON REST API.
-* If you feel you’re missing something you can just ask me and I’ll add it!

 But actually, it features: